drobertus/continuum/README.md

 Project Status:

-Event Types are defined, the basic mecahnis appear to be in place.
-Their use as an ongoing utility is not impleemnted (yet).
+Event Types are defined, the basic mechanisms appear to be in place.
+Their use as an ongoing utility is not implemented (yet).
 The object model is complete,as are the triggering activities.

 Needs: